 I'm going to say right now there is no absolute, hands-down, better-for-everyone winner here.
 Keyboards are an app category that is highly subjective; what's best for me may not be best for you.

 Gboard's great for most, but SwiftKey still has niche advantages

 You're probably already using Gboard since it came pre-loaded on your phone and it's given you few reasons to look elsewhere.
-Between its prediction prowess and continued inclusion of excellent features like floating keyboard, GIF searching, and making your own sticker packs outta selfies — because that's somehow a thing we expect keyboards to do these days — Gboard's got one of the best typing experiences around, especially for newer users that might still be getting used to using an on-screen keyboard.
+Between its prediction prowess and continued inclusion of excellent features like floating keyboard, GIF searching, and making your own sticker packs and custom emoji — because that's somehow a thing we expect keyboards to do these days — Gboard's got one of the best typing experiences around, especially for newer users that might still be getting used to using an on-screen keyboard.

 |Swipe typing||Word||Word and sentence|

 |Keyboard toolbar||Fixed toolbar order||Customizable toolbar|

 |Sticker pack support||Some Google Play sticker pack support||Internal packs only|

 |Custom sticker creation||✔||✔|